Remarks on monotone Lagrangians in $\mathbf{C}^n$: Proof of Proposition

 \section{Proof of Proposition \ref{degree}}

-Observe that for generic $J$ the moduli space is a compact, smooth, orientable manifold of dimension $n$ and it is a principal circle bundle over the moduli space with no marked points (the circle action coming from reducing the reparametrisation structure group $\OP{PSL}(2,\RR)$ to its maximal compact $S^1$).
-Let $\mM_{0,0}(\beta,J)$ denote the moduli space of $J$-discs with boundary on $L$ representing the class $\beta$. \begin{lma}[Fukaya's trick {\cite[Remark 12.2(A)]{Fuk}}] The moduli space $\mM_{0,0}(\beta,J)$ admits a finite cover $\pi\colon\widetilde{\mM}_{0,0}(\beta,J)\to\mM_{0,0}(\beta,J)$ such that the pullback bundle
+Observe that for generic $J$ the moduli space is a compact, smooth, orientable manifold of dimension $n$.
+Let $\mM_{0,0}(\beta,J)$ denote the moduli space of unmarked $J$-holomorphic discs with boundary on $L$ in the class $\beta$ and let $E$ denote the space of parametrised $J$-holomorphic discs with boundary on $L$ in the class $\beta$, so that $\mM_{0,0}(\beta,J)=E/\mathbf{P}SL(2,\RR)$.
+We have